leecrossley/cordova-plugin-apple-watch/README.md

 Sends a message object to a specific queue (must be called after successful init).

 Used to send strings or json objects to the Apple Watch extension.
+Json objects are automatically stringified.

 ```js
 applewatch.sendMessage(message, queueName, successHandler, errorHandler);